Skip To Content

 • You can add data from ArcGIS Enterprise to ArcGIS Pro.

-• You can publish hosted feature or tile layers, web maps, web scenes, and scene layers to ArcGIS Enterprise from ArcGIS Pro.
+• You can publish feature, tile, and scene layers, web maps, web scenes to ArcGIS Enterprise from ArcGIS Pro.

-• You can publish a service from ArcGIS Pro to a federated ArcGIS Server site to share it automatically to your portal.
+• You can publish a layer from ArcGIS Pro to a federated ArcGIS Server site to share it automatically to your ArcGIS Enterprise organization.

-Add your portal to ArcGIS Pro, set it as the active portal, and sign in to it.
+An ArcGIS Enterprise organization is accessed as a portal in ArcGIS Pro.
+Add the portal, set it as the active portal, and sign in to it.

 Once you sign in to the active portal, you can share the following with it:

-Add your portal to ArcGIS Pro and make it active
+Add a portal to ArcGIS Pro and make it active

 ArcGIS Pro connects to ArcGIS Online by default.
 To connect to your ArcGIS Enterprise organization, add the portal's URL.